Let's talk about Safety Certificates

 A Safety Certificate test is not a mechanics opinion of the vehicle for sale, it is a test to report whether or not the vehicle meets the Queensland Government Department of Transport and Main Roads set of standards required to issue a Safety Certificate.

-- The Test itself (The inspection the vehicle by a qualified Inspector)
+- The Test itself (The inspection of the vehicle by a qualified Inspector)

-- The Certificate of approval (issued only when the vehicle passes)
+- The Certificate of approval (issued only when the car passes)

 - Notifies Queensland Department of Transport that the vehicle has been tested and passed the Queensland Government Department of Transport and Main Roads set of standards https://www.tmr.qld.gov.au/Safety/Vehicle-standards-and-modifications/Vehicle-modifications/Vehicle-Inspection-Guidelines.aspx